-Nationally accredited by National Accrediting Commissions of Career Arts & Sciences, Inc (NACCAS).
-NACCAS is recognized by the Department of Education as a national accrediting agency for postsecondary school and programs of cosmetology arts and sciences, electrology, and massage.
+Nationally accredited by National Accrediting Commissions of Career Arts & Sciences (NACCAS).
+The National Accrediting Commission of Career Arts and Sciences (NACCAS) is recognized by the United States Department of Education as a national accrediting agency for postsecondary school and departments of cosmetology arts and sciences, and massage therapy.